odelia-ai/odelia-ai.github.io/docs/5_usage.md

 ./workspace/swarm_learning_scripts/stop-swarm --[node_type]
 ```
 !!! info
     --[node_type] is optional, if not specified, all the nodes will be stopped.
-Otherwise, could specify --sn, --swop, --swci, --sl for example.
+Otherwise, specify --sn, --swop, --swci, --sl.

 !!! tip "Manually Remove containers and volumes"
     1. List all Docker containers: